AlmogMeirov/Mail/README.md

 A full-stack Gmail-like email application with Node.js/Express backend, Android (Java) frontend, and MongoDB database.

 🚀 Quick Start in bash:
+Navigate to the src directory and run:

  ```
  docker-compose up -d
  ```
-📱 Android Client: All mobile app files are in the /myapplication directory
+📱 Android Client: All mobile app files are in the /myapplication directory Ensure your emulator/device is set to English language before running the app

 Features: User registration & authentication, Gmail-style labels, email search, spam detection, drafts, custom labels, archive & star functionality.